 - Python(x,y): A free distribution including the SciPy stack, based around the Spyder IDE.
 Windows only.

 - WinPython: A free distribution including the SciPy stack.
 Windows only.

 - Pyzo: A free distribution based on Anaconda and the IEP interactive development environment.
 Supports Linux, Windows and Mac.

 Users on Linux can quickly install the necessary packages from repositories.

 sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

-The versions in Ubuntu 12.10 and Debian 7.0 meet the current SciPy stack specification.
+The versions in Ubuntu 12.10 or newer and Debian 7.0 or newer meet the current SciPy stack specification.
 Users might also want to add the NeuroDebian repository for extra SciPy packages.

 sudo yum install numpy scipy python-matplotlib ipython python-pandas sympy python-nose